bchisholm08/mmgWrites.github.io/readme.md

   </a>
 </p>

 Hi!
-I'm Maggie, a writer and coffee shop owner Here's a collection of my works, projects, and articles.
+I'm Maggie, a writer and coffee shop owner.
+Here's a collection of my works, projects, and articles.

 ## About Me
 Mom, co-owner of Sister Sludge in Minneapolis.